 For over a decade now I have tried to convince politicians of the need to address mental health care.
 For my part, the main focus has been on basic public access to psychological care in the community.
 I’ve largely been motivated by an optimistic notion of democracy: that if we inform our politicians adequately then their commitment to a better society would translate across into improved public policy.
 I feel like I have invested a large chunk of my life on that hopeful view, without much of a noticeable impact.
 So now it’s crunch time.

 I reckon that just about every possible avenue has been exhausted in my attempts to clarify why we need better access to therapy in Australia.
-I find it difficult to imagine any other way to get the message through, and similarly, it’s also pretty hard to know where to begin.
+I find it difficult to imagine any other way to get the message through, and similarly, it’s also pretty hard to know where to begin with any kind of summary of all the things we’ve tried.
 Bear with me as I rewind the clock to show you what I mean.

 Six years ago the former Labor government announced cuts to Medicare.
 Their newly appointed Minister for Mental Health (Mark Butler MP) said that over $500 million in funding would be redirected away from psychological support, leaving people with access to “ten sessions, with no exceptions”.
 My colleagues and I were alarmed and wondered whether the wider public understood what those cuts would mean and whether they shared our concerns.
 So we established a group on Facebook to start that discussion and found we had thousands of supporters.
 Our first efforts to articulate the problems with these Medicare cuts came from there.
 People with lived experience of mental health issues bravely opened up about personal stories, expressing their view on what the planned cuts would mean to them.
 There was very little response from the media and no response at all from our government.